The adornment tag is used to contain a single adornment object:

 - ID.
 The $ID of the object.

-Unlike items or agent tags, adornments never nest other outline objects within themselves.
+Unlike items or agent tags, aliases never nest other outline objects within themselves.
+Aliases use, but don't store, their original's prototype.

 See the item tag description for the general range of attributes used.

-Attributes, other than the defaults listed below are only written to file if they hold locally set values.
-These differ from those of the item tag:
+Attributes, other than the defaults listed below are only written to file if they hold locally set values, which in the case of aliases will only ever be intrinsic attributes.
+For an alias item, the following default (intrinsic) attributes are always stored: